orbitalquark/textadept/docs/api.md

 Autocompletion functions must return two values: the number of characters behind the caret that are used as the prefix of the entity to be autocompleted, and a list of completions to be shown.
 Autocompletion lists are sorted automatically.

+Fields:

+- `word`: Returns for the word part behind the caret a list of whole word completions constructed from the current buffer or all open buffers (depending on `textadept.editing.autocomplete_all_words`).
+ If `buffer.auto_c_ignore_case` is `true`, completions are not case-sensitive.
+- `snippet`: Autocompleter function for snippet trigger words.

 <a id="textadept.editing.comment_string"></a>
 #### `textadept.editing.comment_string`